RemiBauzac/jit/docs/_posts/2016-09-07-first-language-parser.markdown

 $ cd jit && git checkout first-language-parser
 $ cd src && make
 $ ...
-$ ls Makefile      lang.h        langc         parser.l      parser.lex.c  parser.lex.h  parser.lex.o  parser.y      parser.yacc.c parser.yacc.h parser.yacc.o test.lang
 ```

 # Run
-To run parser, you have just to run langc binary without parameter.
+To run parser, you have just to run langc binary without parameter: `./langc`.
 It now wait for commands.
 You have just to type `return 69` then press enter and Ctrl-D. The parser exits and create out.bc file.
 The out.bc file is the intermediate language (.bc as bytecode).

 To check the result : run `hexdump out.bc`.
 Please find the result analysis :